THE NEGATIVE IMPACTS OF MOUTH BREATHING ON HEALTH AND WELL-BEING

 Conclusion

-Mouth breathing may seem like an innocuous habit, but it can lead to serious consequences.
-Nose breathing is important for conditioning and oxygenating the air you breathe, which contributes to improved respiratory, dental and overall health.
-It also affects facial development, appearance and sleep quality.
+Mouth breathing may seem like a harmless habit, but it can lead to serious consequences.
+Nose breathing is important for conditioning and oxygenating the air you breathe, which contributes to improved respiratory, dental, and overall health.
+It also affects facial development, appearance, and sleep quality.
 To trade mouth breathing for nasal breathing, you can keep your nose clear, practice diaphragmatic breathing, get fit, and make use of corrective aids.
 If you have any respiratory symptoms or concerns, you should consult with your doctor to discuss other treatment options or surgery.

 To search for the best Ear Nose And Throat (ENT) Doctors in Germany, India, Malaysia, Singapore, Spain, Turkey, the UAE, the UK and the USA, please use the Mya Care search engine.